Basic Inventory Management

 Deposit All Materials:

-The best thing ever.
 "Deposit All Materials" button will send all your crafting materials straight to your bank's material storage from wherever you are.
 This save you inventory space, while making it easy to keep your crafting materials organized.
-Note: Crafting materials can still be accessed from crafting stations without them needing to be in your personal inventory bags.
-Best inventory clearing function of all time.

 Compact